The Velvet Underground & Nico: Chart history and sales figures

 The album first entered the Billboard album charts on May 13, 1967, at number 199 and left the charts on June 10, 1967, at number 195.
 When Verve recalled the album in June due to Eric Emerson's lawsuit, it disappeared from the charts for five months.
 It then re-entered the charts on November 18, 1967, at number 182, peaked at number 171 on December 16, 1967, and finally left the charts on January 6, 1968, at number 193.

 The English musician Brian Eno stated in 1982 that while the album only sold approximately 30,000 copies in its first five years, "everyone who bought one of those 30,000 copies started a band".
+At times the figure has been distorted to 10,000 copies.
 Writers often erroneously use this quotation as a definitive figure for how many copies of The Velvet Underground & Nico were sold in the first several years.
 While it indeed sold less than Warhol and the band had hoped, according to a MGM royalty statement presented to Jeff Gold, a former Warner Bros.
 Records executive, 58,476 copies of the album were sold in February 1969.
-In 2021, Grant McPhee, a filmmaker and writer, conducted an investigation into Eno's claim, citing 23 pressings of the album in 1967 alone, as well as a 1970 Sterling Morrison interview where Morrison allegedly claimed the album had sold 200,000 copies.
+In 2021, Grant McPhee, a filmmaker and writer, conducted an investigation into Eno's claim, citing 23 pressings of the album in 1967 alone, as well as a claim by Sterling Morrison that the album had sold 200,000 copies by 1970.